 This was a great movie to watch.
-Observation to the little details are key to see the richness of this movie.
-This is the story of P. L. Travers, the author of our beloved Mary Poppins, and Walt Disney – in particular how these two danced with each other, and at times not, to get the movie Mary Poppins produced.
-The movie flashes back to P. L.’s childhood memories and reveals why she is the person she is, what here values are, and where the character of Mary Poppins was first experienced by her.
+Observation of the little details is key to seeing the richness of this movie.
+This is the story of P. L. Travers, the author of our beloved Mary Poppins, and Walt Disney – in particular, how these two danced with each other, and at times not, to get the movie Mary Poppins produced.
+The movie flashes back to P. L.’s childhood memories and reveals why she is the person she is, what her values are, and where the character of Mary Poppins was first experienced by her.
 This storyline is one of different business strategies from both the main characters.
-Great movie and I laughed at the jello scene 🙂 Rich with unexpected twists, and there were plenty of business strategies to choose from to share with you.
-Here’s my top three business strategies from this movie…
+Great movie, and I laughed at the jello scene 🙂 Rich with unexpected twists, and there were plenty of business strategies to choose from to share with you.
+Here are my top three business strategies from this movie…

 BUSINESS STRATEGY #1: VISION